git-lfs-hub/config/README.md

 ### Extra keys

-Extra keys are allowed (`additionalProperties: true`) and pass through to templates and docs.
+Extra keys are allowed and pass through to templates and docs.

 ## Commands